abukowski21/SAMI3-GITM-python/README.md

 Source code for publications can be found in the src_PUBLICATIONS folder.
 A README in that filder will direct you where to look for the source scripts for each paper which has used this repository.

-> If you find any of the posted scripts useful and do indeed use them in a publication, contact the author and your publication will be added.
+## Contributing/Licensing

+Users are open to collaborate on this project.
+I do not intend for it to be closed-source or private ever.
+Feel free to edit all work posted to your heart's content.

+> I do ask that if any code does make publication easier for you, to please acknowledge this repository and contact me so your publication can be added to the src_PUBLICATIONS folder.